internetarchive/iaux-promised-singleton/README.md

   async setup() {
-    // Call `.get()` on the property to fetch an instance of `FooService` const service = await this.serviceProvider.fooService.get();
+    // Call `.get()` on the property to fetch an instance of `FooService`
-    const result = await service.fetchFoos();
-  }
-}

-// consumer-2.ts
-import { FooServiceProvider } from './foo-service-provider';

-export class Consumer2 {
-  constructor(serviceProvider: FooServiceProvider) {
-    this.serviceProvider = serviceProvider
-  }

-  async setup() {
-    // Consumer1 and Consumer2 may both request these concurrently and will get the same FooService object const service = await this.serviceProvider.fooService.get();
+    // Many consumers can call `get()` and they will all receive the same instance const service = await this.serviceProvider.fooService.get();
     const result = await service.fetchFoos();
   }